-Walmart Decision's Devastating Consequences for Women
+Walmart Supreme Court Decision: National Women’s Law Center on Devastating Consequences for Women

 The women of Walmart described an appalling corporate culture.
 Nationwide, women comprised 70 percent of the retail giant’s hourly workers, but only 33 percent of managers.
 Women were paid less in every region—despite having better performance reviews, more seniority, and fewer disciplinary problems than men.
 Local managers were given wide discretion to make decisions about pay and promotions, with few checks and balances from headquarters.
 And their bias was vividly outlined in many case documents.
 Well-paid work is a “man’s job,” one manager described.
 “You should raise a family and stay in the kitchen,” said another.

 In 2001, the women of Walmart—led by Betty Dukes—decided to fight back, suing the chain on behalf of more than 1 million women, who’d been employed since 1998.
 Represented by a committed legal team, the women relied on established legal precedents and brought the case as a nationwide class action.
 They followed in the footsteps of many who’d faced discrimination before them—challenging a broad range of companies.
 And for a decade, they fought against Walmart’s attempts to stop the case from going forward in the courts—determined to secure gender parity not just for themselves, but for all the women who would come after.

 Yet on Monday, the Supreme Court, in a 5-4 decision, dealt these women—and working women all around the country—a devastating blow.
 By accepting Walmart’s argument that the case could not proceed on behalf of all the women, but instead on behalf of only a limited number, it restricted the ability of all those fighting discrimination to seek justice using class actions in the future.